Why Product Design Is a Collaborative Puzzle Process

 We’ve developed a two-step process for future collaboration between designer and manufacturer.
 The initial phase of design development focuses on evaluating materials and identifying the manufacturing process that might be best suited for the projected volumes we want to produce.

 We then engage with the manufacturer and see whether it’s a fit for our program and our future production goals.
 If so, we begin to establish a long-term relationship.
-Repeat programs are a great way to increase joint knowledge, improve working relationships, and boost product quality.
+Repeat programs of collaborative product design are a great way to increase joint knowledge, improve working relationships, and boost product quality.

 Not everyone has such a long relationship with their manufacturers, but it’s never too early to start building the trust and foundation required to take on innovative programs.
 Both the designer and manufacturer need to care about the mutually understood objectives.